 Exness offers two types of crude oil contracts: UKOIL (Brent crude) and USOIL (WTI crude).
 Exness’s crude oil contracts are highly volatile, making them particularly popular among traders who aim to generate significant profits in a short period of time.

 You can trade Exness’s crude oil instruments with a fixed leverage of 200x or 1,000x.
-Furthermore, Exness’s WTI crude oil is offered as “swap-free,” meaning no swap points are charged, allowing you to enjoy long-term trading strategies while keeping costs low.
+Furthermore, Exness’s WTI crude oil is “swap-free,” meaning no swap points are charged, allowing you to enjoy long-term trading strategies while keeping costs low.

 Exness crude oil is characterized by high liquidity.
 As a result, spreads are relatively tight, offering the advantage of lower trading costs.
 Additionally, since crude oil is highly susceptible to global economic and geopolitical factors, it is a recommended asset for those looking to engage in short-term trading by capitalizing on price fluctuations.
-While crude oil prices fluctuate frequently, Exness allows you to enjoy trading while minimizing that risk.
+While crude oil prices fluctuate frequently, Exness allows you to enjoy trading while minimizing those risks.

 When trading crude oil on Exness, it is important to understand the characteristics of crude oil price movements.
 By understanding the best times to trade and the optimal timing, you can enjoy trading crude oil while minimizing risk.

 When trading crude oil on Exness, you should pay close attention to the timing of the release of the "U.S. Weekly Petroleum Inventory Report."
 Crude oil prices may fluctuate significantly depending on the results of this report, which is released every Wednesday at 11:30 p.m.
 JST (12:30 a.m. during Daylight Saving Time).
-The U.S. Weekly Petroleum Inventory Report is a report on U.S. petroleum inventory levels issued by the U.S. Energy Information Administration (EIA).
+The U.S. Weekly Petroleum Inventory Report is a report on U.S. petroleum inventory levels published by the U.S. Energy Information Administration (EIA).

-Every Wednesday, we release data for the previous Friday covering various petroleum products, including crude oil, distillates, diesel fuel, and kerosene.
+Every Wednesday, we release data for the previous Friday for various petroleum products, including crude oil, distillates, diesel fuel, and kerosene.
 These figures serve as key indicators for comprehensively evaluating trading strategies that take into account not only simple changes in inventory levels but also other fundamental factors and price trends.
 Since crude oil inventories are influenced by the status of petroleum inventories, please exercise extreme caution when trading around the time these petroleum inventory statistics are released to mitigate risk.

 Crude oil prices on Exness fluctuate based on the prevailing balance of supply and demand in the market.
 Global economic trends—particularly in the United States, the world’s largest oil consumer—as well as global demand for gasoline and winter heating oil significantly influence prices.
-The main factors affecting crude oil price fluctuations are as follows.
+The main factors affecting crude oil price fluctuations are as follows:

 Crude oil prices on Exness are influenced by OPEC (Organization of the Petroleum Exporting Countries) member nations adjusting their production levels in response to global demand.
 For this reason, the actions of oil-producing nations, particularly those within OPEC, are closely watched.
 For example, in 2020, amid the COVID-19 pandemic, OPEC and its allies agreed to cut oil production to stabilize prices.However, due to disagreements with Russia—a major exporter despite not being an OPEC member—Saudi Arabia decided to increase production.
-As a result, there have been instances where crude oil prices fell sharply.
+As a result, there are instances where crude oil prices fell significantly.

 One of the factors driving fluctuations in Exness’s crude oil prices is political instability and geopolitical risks in the Middle East and North Africa.
-The Middle East is home to many of the world’s leading oil-producing nations and is subject to various geopolitical risks.
+The Middle East is home to some of the world’s leading oil-producing nations and is subject to various geopolitical risks.
 Political instability in these oil-producing countries tends to disrupt oil supplies, causing crude oil prices to rise.

 Exness crude oil prices may be affected by production cut policies implemented by oil-producing countries.
 If demand for crude oil declines and a surplus of crude oil arises, this excess crude is typically stored in storage facilities.
 However, since crude oil storage capacity is limited, once facilities reach full capacity, concerns about an oversupply of crude oil may rise, potentially impacting market prices.